-At December 31, 2022, the Group provided financial guarantees for bank loans of four of its equity method investees.
-The Group could incur losses in the event of defaults under or foreclosure of these loans and its maximum exposure to credit losses is US\$226,755,305 (2021: US\$284,329,564).
+At December 31, 2023, the Group provided financial guarantees for bank loans of four of its equity method investees.
+The Group could incur losses in the event of defaults under or foreclosure of these loans and its maximum exposure to credit losses is US\$202,187,414 (2022: US\$226,755,305).
 The fair value of the guarantees is not significant and the Group considers that in case of default in payments, the net realizable value of the related properties can cover the repayment of the outstanding bank loans together with the accrued interest and penalty and therefore, no provision has been made for the guarantees in the consolidated financial statements.

-23. Concentration of risk
+22. Concentration of risk

 The Group's financial instruments potentially subject to significant concentrations of credit risk primarily consist of cash and cash equivalents, restricted cash, other receivables and amounts due from related parties.
-As of December 31, 2021 and 2022, substantially all of the Group's cash and cash equivalents and restricted cash were held in major financial institutions located in China, Hong Kong SAR and the United States, which management consider being of high credit quality.
+As of December 31, 2022 and 2023, substantially all of the Group's cash and cash equivalents and restricted cash were held in major financial institutions located in China, Hong Kong SAR and the United States, which management consider being of high credit quality.
 In the event of bankruptcy of one of these financial institutions, the Group may not be able to claim its cash and demand deposits back in full.
 The Group continues to monitor the financial strength of the financial institutions.
-The Group does not have requiement for collateral for the balance of other receivables and amounts due from related parties while considers various factors in establishing, monitoring the financial instruments, including the aging of receivables and aging trends, customer creditworthiness. repayment history and creditworthiness.
+The Group does not have requirements for collateral for the balance of other receivables and amounts due from related parties while considers various factors in establishing, monitoring the financial instruments, including the aging of receivables and aging trends, customer creditworthiness. repayment history and creditworthiness.

-The Group's operations are conducted mainly in PRC.
-Starting in 2012, a relatively smaller portion of the Group's operations is conducted in the United States.
-Accordingly, the Group's business, financial condition and results of operations is primarily influenced by the political, economic and legal environments in PRC and by the general state of PRC economy.
+The Group's operations are conducted mainly in the PRC.
+Starting in 2012, a relatively smaller portion of the Group's operations is conducted nited States.
+Accordingly, the Group's business financial condition and results of operations is primarily influenced by the political economic in the United States.
+Accordingly, the Group's business, financial condition and results of operations is primarily influenced by the political, economic and legal environments in the PRC and by the general state of PRC economy.

-The Group's operations in PRC are subject to special considerations and significant risks.
+The Group's operations in the PRC are subject to special considerations and significant risks.
 These include risks associated with, among others, the political, economic and legal environments and foreign currency exchange.
-The Group's results may be adversely affected by changes in the political and social conditions in PRC, and by changes in governmental policies with respect to laws and regulations, anti-inflationary measures, currency conversion and remittance abroad, and rates and methods of taxation, among other things.
+The Group's results may be adversely affected by changes in the political and social conditions in the PRC, and by changes in governmental policies with respect to laws and regulations, anti-inflationary measures, currency conversion and remittance abroad, and rates and methods of taxation, among other things.